SOchieng1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 22 a script that displays all users and their home directories, sorted by users Task 23 a command that finds all empty files and directories in the current directory and all sub-directories.
 Task 24 a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+Task 25 a script that decodes acrostics that use the first letter of each line